 Year Fall Term Jan Term

 First 5 courses Physical Ed.
 1 course

 Second 5 courses 1 course

 Third 5 courses 1 course

 Year Spring Term Summer

-Year First Spring Term 5 courses Physical Ed.
-Summer 4 courses
+First 5 courses Physical Ed.
+4 courses

-First 5 courses
+Second 5 courses 3 courses

+Third 4 courses

-\May be taken at any institution
+May be taken at any institution

-This plan involves a maximum normal load of coursework during most of the college experience.
+This plan involves a maximum normal load of coursework during most of the University experience.
 In addition, it requires one full schedule and one part schedule of summer courses, at least some of which may be taken at another college, if the student prefers.
 As outlined, the plan is only a guide.
 It may be altered to suit the purpose of the individual student.
 Students who complete college courses in the summer before entry into the freshman class, or who receive credit by Advanced Placement or International Baccalaureate, will proceed through the three-year program with greater ease and convenience.
 Summer work before the freshman year should be undertaken upon the advice of the Registrar.